Earlier, a book was all that was required for both learning and entertainment. But now people own smartphones, tablets, e-readers, and computers.

 For end-of-chapter problems, you can conceal the answers in a QR Code.

-You can either link a full-length answer with solution.
+You can either link a full-length answer with a solution.
 Or simply add the final answer in a Text QR Code.

 Besides textbooks, QR Codes can help authors make other books interesting too.
 Here’s how: